 𝐕𝐀𝐋𝐔𝐄 𝐈𝐍𝐕𝐄𝐒𝐓𝐈𝐍𝐆 - 𝐖𝐀𝐑𝐑𝐄𝐍 𝐁𝐔𝐅𝐅𝐄𝐓𝐓

 Warren Buffett is the father of value investing.
-In doing so, he expanded on the ideas of the "forefather" of value thinking, Benjamin Graham.
-In this article I would like to introduce you to Buffett's investment approach and the basic idea of value investing.
+He expanded on the ideas of the "forefather" of value investing, Benjamin Graham.
+In this article, I would like to introduce you to Buffett's investment approach and the basic idea of value investing.

-Our Oracle of Omaha, as he likes to be called, is basically interested in finding companies that have a decisive competitive advantage.
-This is reflected in the business model or qualitative factors, but of course also on the basis of bare figures (quantitative).
+Our Oracle of Omaha, as he likes to be called, believes it is fundamentally important to find companies that have a decisive competitive advantage.
+This is reflected in the business model and qualitative factors, but of course also on the basis of bare figures (quantitative).

-The questions that value investors and thus Buffett always ask themselves are basically the following [1]:
+The questions that value investors and therefore Buffett always ask themselves are essentially the following [1]:

-1. how do I recognize an exceptional company with a sustainable competitive advantage?
+1. how do I recognize an exceptional company with a lasting competitive advantage?

-In the following, I would like to explain to you how this strategy works and how Buffett uses business reports to put his strategy into practice.
-The collection of key figures and facts should hopefully also help you to find exciting companies.
+In the following, I would like to give you a better understanding of how this strategy works and how Buffett uses business reports to put his strategy into practice.
+This collection of key figures and facts should hopefully help you to find exciting companies.

-𝗜. 𝗤𝘂𝗮𝗹𝗶𝘁𝗮𝘁𝗶𝘃𝗲 𝗙𝗮𝗸𝘁𝗼𝗿𝗲𝗻: Where does our dear Warren even begin to look for exceptionally good companies?
+𝗜. 𝗤𝘂𝗮𝗹𝗶𝘁𝗮𝘁𝗶𝘃𝗲 𝗙𝗮𝗸𝘁𝗼𝗿𝗲𝗻: Where does our dear Warren even start looking for exceptionally good companies?

-Buffett has found that such "super companies" take the form of three basic business models [1]:
+Buffett has found that such "super companies" come in the form of three basic business models [1]:

 -they sell a unique product or